eduardohurtado/react-articles/README.md

 ## App requirements

-You need to have installed [Node Js](https://nodejs.org/en/) on your system to run the local online server.
+You need to have installed [Node Js](https://nodejs.org/en/) on your system to run the local online server, please note that this project has submodules, so, in order to set up the environment after cloning the project inmediatly run `git submodule update --init --force --remote` to download the final version of submodules, and then you are good to go.

 ## Install the project